lkiesow/leihs-wiki/Home.md

 ## Live demo

 You can try out a live installation of leihs at http://demo.leihs.zhdk.ch.
+You can also try the new leihs 3 alpha at http://new.demo.leihs.zhdk.ch, but please note that only manager users are valid there.
+Normal users don't work on leihs 3.0 at the moment.
 If the demo happens to be down, please contact Ramon at ramon.cahenzli@zhdk.ch.

 Demo data is deleted and reset every 24 hours.